 Nashville High School Musical Theatre Awards

 Through this program, area high schools are invited to submit one musical per school year.
 We then send three adjudicators to view a performance, including a Nashville theatre professional, a Lipscomb University faculty member and a student from the theatre department.
-On Saturday, May 14, all participating schools are invited to Lipscomb’s campus for a day of workshops taught by industry professionals and an awards ceremony hosted by a special guest.
+On Saturday, May 13, all participating schools are invited to Lipscomb’s campus for a day of workshops taught by industry professionals, and to an awards ceremony at TPAC hosted by a special guest.
 Past hosts have included Broadway actor, Chuck Wagner and American Idol performer, Melinda Doolittle.

 The Jimmy Awards in NYC

 The Nashies will send the qualifying Best Actor and Actress to New York City to be a part of the National High School Musical Theatre Awards, or the Jimmy Awards.
 This takes place every summer in June, and it is a ten day event full of rehearsing, performing, and taking in the sights of NYC.
 Students who qualify receive a scholarship from TPAC and The Nashies for the travel, registration, and lodging for the ten day event.
 We also provide a chaperone for the duration of the trip.
 The 2017 dates have not yet been released, so check back here soon for more information.
 Until then, visit the website for The Jimmy Awards for more info: www.nhsmta.com.

 - 9-9:30 a.m.—Registration

 - 3:30-4 p.m.—Panel of Theatre Professionals/Q and A

 - 4:30-5:45 p.m.—Sound Check